 7 Best Neighborhoods in Houston, TX

-7 Best Places to live in Houston, Texas
+7 Best Places to Live in Houston, Texas

-If you are moving to Texas and have decided to make Houston your home then you are probably wondering where you should live.
-While moving, in general, is often stressful, finding a neighborhood that is perfect for you can be overwhelming.
-Since many factors can affect your moving decision including affordability, safety, location, and access to amenities, our team has put together this neighborhood guide to help make your move easier.
-By including only the best areas to live in Houston, Texas, learn about where you should and should not live as well as what suburbs in the city are the nicest.
-Read on to learn more about the 7 Best Neighborhoods in Houston, Texas!
+Since many factors can affect your moving decision, including affordability, safety, location, and access to amenities, our team has put together this neighborhood guide to help make your move easier.
+By including only the best areas to live in Houston, Texas, learn about where you should and should not live and what suburbs in the city are the nicest.

 Midtown